smeenai/bad-visibility-finder/README.md

 other libraries using the headers and wishing to control their visibility (using `-fvisibility=hidden -fvisibility-inlines-hidden`) do not export implicit instantiations of those template member functions.
+The same applies to template classes with explicit instantiation declarations marked with default visibility.
 The tool finds member functions which are not marked appropriately.

 This tool was mostly a personal exercise to learn clang tooling infrastructure; I'm uploading it in case anyone else wants to double